jouven/ent-ghost/README.md

 Original readme
 ---------------

-It is licensed under the GNU GPL v3.
+This is ent-ghost.
+It is licensed under the GNU GPL v3.It is licensed under the GNU GPL v3.

 == INSTALLATION ==